SamuelTallet/assimp-cli-builds/README.md

 Every week, you'll find up-to-date Windows and macOS binaries of the Assimp CLI tool in the [Releases](https://github.com/SamuelTallet/Assimp-CLI-Weekly-Builds/releases) page.

-But be aware: these binaries are built from the ever-changing Assimp repository `master` branch and thus they may be unstable.
+Warning, these binaries are built from the ever-changing Assimp repository `master` branch: they may be unstable.